Netvent/storyly-sdk/react-native/storyly-react-native/README.md

 }
 ```
 ## Storyly Methods
-* refresh: You can call this function to refresh storyly view and load stories again.
+* **refresh**: You can call this function to refresh storyly view and load stories again.
 ## UI Customizations
 Using Storyly SDK, you can customize story experience of your users.
 If you don’t specify any of these attributes, default values will be used.
 Some of the color related attributes are single color attributes and others require at least two colors.
 Here is the list of attributes that you can change: